I don’t know about you, but I’m feeling creatively fried. If you’re suffering from creative burnout, too, then read on.

 As Seth Godin says: “Big ideas are little ideas that no-one killed too soon. “

-Ultimately creative endeavors require grit and sticking with things when it’s might seem to be going a bit Pete Tong.
+Ultimately, creative endeavours require grit and sticking with things when it might seem to be going a bit Pete Tong.
 Because the creative process is messy.
 There’s a brilliant missive on this called Persist! by Pixar animator Austin Madison.

 Now go and have a lie down 😉